 The postback option is used for conversion tracking when a tag cannot be placed on the conversion page, or when this is not applicable, such as for conversion in-app on mobile phones.
 See Postback Conversion Tracking for more information.

 This option places a redirect link on the page.
 When clicked, the redirect link adds the user to the audience and then redirects them to the specified URL.

 Copy the script.
 The code is written exactly as it should be pasted onto your site.

-Once you update your website with the new version of this page, users that arrive at this page rafter being served impressions or clicking on an ad are counted as conversions.
+Once you update your website with the new version of this page, users who arrive at this page after being served impressions or clicking on an ad are counted as conversions.
 If you attached a revenue amount to your conversion pixel, that revenue value will be counted each time someone reaches the page.